RadioDreamer/mlops_group_project/reports/README.md

 >
 > Answer:

 We have ended up not using the Compute Engine service of GCP.
 Since our dataset was small, and training took very short time (even on a CPU), we have managed to utilize Cloud Build to faciliate all parts of the MLOPS pipeline.
+During our experimentation, we spun up an `e2-standard-4` instance.
 However, if we had to rely on GPUs, this would have been a necessary transition.
+We have enabled GPUs through Quota requests, so we would have only had to create a VM instance with GPU enabled, then add it to an ai job inside our `cloudbuild.yaml` configuration file.

 ### Question 19